christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       /home/christopher/.local/lib/python2.7/site-packages/numpy

     Note the change from `dist-packages` to `site-packages` in local mode.

+    For `pip3`, the package is direcly installed locally:

+      /home/christopher/.local/lib/python3.5/site-packages/numpy

     In recent Ubuntu versions, by default, `pip` installs the package locally.